NEW YORK (AP) — Stocks that moved substantially or traded heavily Thursday:

 Most Read Business Stories

-The women’s clothing retailer reported a far bigger profit and better sales than analysts expected.
+The airline reported a smaller profit and less revenue than analysts expected.